-- Language Selection: You can select a language for the UI. - Units Selection: You can select units of weight. - Set Date / Set Time: You can set the system date/time. - Adjust Touch Screen: If it is hard to touch a desired location on the screen, then you can correct the touch locations.
+- Language Selection: You can select a language for the UI. - Units Selection: You can select units of weight. - Date & time settings: You can set the system date/time. - Calibrate Touch Screen: If it is hard to touch a desired location on the screen, then you can correct the touch locations.

-The language and unit settings are immediately applied to the system without restarting it, but the time/date are applied to the system after restarting it.
+Note The language and unit settings are immediately applied to the system without restarting it, but the time/date are applied to the system after restarting it.

-13.2 Network setting
+14.2 Network setting